Quantum correlation of light mediated by gravity

-where $\bar n_{\rm th}$ is the thermal occupation number, and $\cal C$ is the optomechanical cooperativity.
-To constrain the integration time within one-year scale given $\omega_m/2\pi=1\,\rm Hz$ and $Q_m =10^6$, we require the cooperativity ${\cal C}$ being higher than $\bar n_{\rm th}$---the quantum radiation pressure limited regime.
-Several optomechanical experiments have achieved such a regime but with high-frequency mechanical oscillators above 1\,Hz\,\cite{Purdy2013, Moeller2017, Rossi2018, Cripe2018, Barzanjeh2018} and in particular, Ref.\,\cite{Barzanjeh2018} reported the steady-state entanglement between light mediated by a mechanical oscillator.
-Advancing the experimental techniques towards low frequencies, also an effort in the gravitational-wave community\,\cite{Punturo10a, Rana:Review2013, abbott2017exploring, Yu2017}, is the key to measure the gravity-mediated quantum correlation.
+There are several optomechanical experiments that have achieved the quantum radiation pressure limited regime but with high-frequency mechanical oscillators\,\cite{Purdy2013, Moeller2017, Rossi2018, Cripe2018, Barzanjeh2018, Delic2020} and in particular, Ref.\,\cite{Barzanjeh2018} reported a steady-state entanglement between light mediated by a mechanical oscillator.
+Advancing these experimental techniques towards low frequencies, also an effort in the gravitational-wave community\,\cite{Punturo10a, Rana:Review2013, abbott2017exploring, Yu2017}, is the key to measure the gravity-mediated quantum correlation.

-{\it Dynamics.---}The derivation follows the linear-dynamics analysis in quantum optomechanics\,\cite{Chen2013, Aspelmeyer2014}: solving the linear Heisenberg equations of motions for dynamical variables, which are the oscillator position and quadratures of the outgoing optical fields, and representing them in terms of external fields, which are the ingoing optical fields and the thermal bath field.
+{\it Dynamics --- }The derivation of Eq.\,\eqref{eq:sqz} follows the linear-dynamics analysis in quantum optomechanics\,\cite{Chen2013, Aspelmeyer2014}: Solving the linear Heisenberg equations of motion for dynamical variables, which are the mirror position and quadratures of the outgoing optical fields, and representing them in terms of external fields, which are the ingoing optical fields and the thermal bath field.

-Specifically, the total Hamiltonian of the system is $\hat H_{\rm tot} =\hat H_A+\hat H_B +\hat H_{AB}$.
-The individual cavity is quantified by the standard linearised optomechanical Hamiltonian $\hat H_{A, B}$, which describes the radiation pressure coupling between the optical field and the mechanical oscillator in the presence of a coherent laser.
-More explicitly, the interaction part of $\hat H_A$ for cavity A is (similarly for B):
+The total Hamiltonian of the system is $\hat H_{\rm tot} =\hat H_A+\hat H_B +\hat H_{AB}$.
+The individual cavity is quantified by the standard linearised optomechanical Hamiltonian, which describes the radiation-pressure coupling between the optical field and the centre of mass motion of the mirror (mechanical degree of freedom).
+The interaction part of $\hat H_A$ for cavity A is (similarly for B):